hengrui/data-garppuccino/serf_Rswoosh/readme.txt

 	-PriceThreshold and TitleThreshold
 		the threshold to controll whether two object should be treated as the same one accroding to their similarities

+#Swoosh
+	Swoosh compares the similarity between each pair of the xml entities